redhat-openshift-ecosystem/opct/docs/user.md

 # User Guide

-Welcome to the user documentation for the OpenShift Provider Certification Tool (OPCT)!
+Welcome to the user documentation for the OpenShift Provider Compatibility Tool (OPCT)!

-The OpenShift Provider Certification Tool is used to evaluate an OpenShift installation on an infrastructure or hardware provider is in conformance.
+The OPCT is used to validate an OpenShift/OKD installation on an infrastructure or hardware provider is in conformance with required e2e suites.

 > Note: This document is under `preview` release and it's in constant improvement.